College & Career Readiness

 Polk County Public Schools is committed to preparing students for success long after they graduate.
 Our school counseling program provides comprehensive support to meet the academic, career preparation, and personal/social needs of all students.
 We know life after high school comes with many choices.
 We’re here to help students and their families make the ones that are best for them.

 Polk County Public Schools offers numerous resources to help students and their families prepare for what comes after high school, be that postsecondary education or entry into the workforce.
+Please utilize the resources below or contact your school counselor for more information.

 • College Board Online — Provides online help for those interested in attending college.